 This map of Tsim Sha Tsui, one of Hong Kong’s most densely populated districts, will give you an idea of where the major sights are and how to reach them.
 Bounded by Victoria Harbour in the south and Austin Road in the north, the main thoroughfare is bustling Nathan Road.
 This is Hong Kong’s prime tourist area and where many of the better hotels are located.

-The Tsim Sha Tsui map above highlights all of the area’s major sights and below you’ll find links to tourist guides to each of these sights and various tours of the area.
+The Tsim Sha Tsui map highlights all of the area’s major sights, and below you’ll find links to tourist guides to these sights and various tours of the area.

-Tour of Nathan Road – The heart of Nathan Road and some say Hong Kong.
-Packed with people, shops and its fair share of conmen hawking fake watches and suits, this is Hong Kong at its commercial, capitalist best.
+Nathan Road – The heart of Tsim Sha Tsui, and some say Hong Kong, is Nathan Road.
+Packed with people, shops, and its fair share of conmen hawking fake watches and suits, this is Hong Kong at its commercial, capitalist best.
 Head down here by night and find it basking in the glow of Hong Kong's famous neon signs.

 Avenue of Stars – If you want another picture postcard view of Hong Kong’s skyscraper jungle, there is no better spot to bring your Kodak than the Avenue of Stars.
 This seafront promenade stretches across the Kowloon peninsula and offers a panorama of Victoria Harbour and Central.
 Note: The Avenue of Stars is closed for renovation through 2016.